killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 ### Variable namespacing
 Variable definitions can be inline in the ClusterClass or from any number of external DiscoverVariables hooks.
-The source of a variable definition is recorded in the `namespaces` field in ClusterClass `.status.variables`.
+The source of a variable definition is recorded in the `namespace` field in ClusterClass `.status.variables`.
 Variables that are defined by an external DiscoverVariables hook will have the name of the patch they are associated with as their namespace.
 Variables that are defined in the ClusterClass `.spec.variables` will have the namespace `inline`.
 Note: `inline` is a reserved namespace.
 It can not be used as the name of an external patch to avoid conflicts.